 If you want to connect on a different level, there are always dating sites such as Tinder and Bumble, among others.
 I prefer not to comment on it.
 I might do a post one day when I feel inspired.

 Digital nomad insurance

-Safetywing also covers for Covid-19, World Nomads is more expensive but its explorer plan also covers for scuba diving and other outdoor activities and your electronics.
+Safetywing also covers for Covid-19, World Nomads is more expensive, but its explorer plan also covers scuba diving and other outdoor activities and your electronics.

-Safetywing has now a new type of insurance for expats which is called remote health.
-It doesn’t travel-related issues such as lost bags and missed flights but it might cover pre-existing conditions in some cases and in case you need to go to your home country for some time.
+Safetywing now has a new type of insurance for Expats, which is called remote health.
+It didn’t travel-related issues such as lost bags and missed flights, but it might cover pre-existing conditions in some cases and in case you need to go to your home country for some time.
 It’s worth checking it out.